 Crediton Flag Project

-These are some of the stunning flags made as part of the 2017 Crediton Flag Project and used to decorate the High Street throughout the summer.
 Since the Flag Project began in 2013, more than 70 local groups and businesses have designed and made their own flags out of brightly coloured ripstop nylon, each one representing their role in the community.
-Flag making workshops have been led by local artist Charlotte Turner, who helps people turn their ideas from rough sketches into large-scale flags, which are then hung on wooden poles in the holders above the High Street shops.
+Flag making workshops have been led by local artist Charlotte Turner, who has helped people turn their ideas from rough sketches into large-scale flags, which are then hung on wooden poles in the holders above the High Street shops.
 Admired by locals and visitors, the flags are not simply a celebration of our community’s creativity but, by making the town more attractive, have a more serious purpose of increasing footfall and trade in the town.

 The project, initiated by Crediton Arts Centre as part of the 2013 Crediton Festival, was taken over by the Town Team in 2015.
 Originally inspired by the Mortonhampstead Flag Festival, Crediton’s flags have in turn been imitated by other towns in Devon and beyond.

 In its first year the project was paid for by Mid Devon District Council through the High Street Innovation Fund (HSIF), a government grant aimed at regenerating town centres.
-Last year we were delighted to receive a further grant from the HSIF, in recognition of the important role played by creativity in keeping our High Street alive.
-We are also grateful for support from Crediton Town Council and many local traders, who not only contribute financially to the project but volunteer to put the flags up and take them down again.
+In 2016 we were delighted to receive a further grant from the HSIF, in recognition of the important role played by creativity in keeping our High Street alive.
+We are also grateful for regular support from Crediton Town Council and many local traders, who have not only contributed financially to the project but volunteer to put the flags up and take them down again.

 The Fourth Crediton Flag Project 2016